crisperdue/prooftoys-site/content/zero-products.md

 (4 rewrite (s 3) (path "/right") (t ((((a => b) & (b => a)) == (a == b)))))
 )
 '></div>

-The first step here says that if either of two numbers is zero, their product is zero.
-The second step says that if the product of two numbers is zero, then one or the other (or both) must also be zero.
-The proved result is that the two conditions are mathematically equivalent.

-#### Try it yourself

-Can you build the same proof yourself from just the given statement?
-Here is a workspace you can use to do the experiment.
+## Proving it with the interactive proof builder

+You can prove this yourself using the proof builder in the workspace below.
+Here are the steps.

-**The steps.**.
-A proof consists of a sequence of *true statements* connected by inference rules, each producing a new step.
+**The steps.** A proof consists of a sequence of *true statements* connected by inference rules, each producing a new step.
 You can produce this proof yourself using the proof builder tool, available below.